abdultechie5519/Learn-SFDevops/Interview/Questions.md

 What challenges have you faced in your current projects, and how did you overcome them?

-How is your Azure DevOps agent configuration set up?
+What are the different types of Azure DevOps agents, and how is your agent configured in the current project?

 What is the difference between `git fetch` and `git pull`?
 Give some examples.